Pandoroo Timer

 What is the Pomodoro Technique?

-Developed by Francesco Cirillo in the late 1980s, it's a focus-boosting method that uses a timer to break work into intervals, traditionally 25 minutes in length, separated by short breaks.\n\nThe name comes from the Italian word for tomato, inspired by the tomato-shaped kitchen timer Cirillo used during his university days.
+Developed by Francesco Cirillo in the late 1980s, the Pomodoro Technique is a focus-boosting time-management method that uses a timer to break work into intervals, traditionally 25 minutes in length, separated by short breaks.

 Why does it work?